MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-23/README.md

 #### Benefits:
 No risk taken -> higher efficiency(every transaction will be complete safely).
 #### Disadvantage:
 Losing some costumers with relative low fraud probability.

+### **Kind tip: Please view it in light mode, otherwise the picture title will not be displayed properly!**

 ## Project Overview:
 ![image](https://github.com/MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-23/blob/main/plots/blog-buy-now-pay-later.png)